hashicorp/terraform-provider-google/website/docs/r/managed_kafka_topic.html.markdown

 # ----------------------------------------------------------------------------
 subcategory: "Managed Kafka"
 description: |-
-  An Apache Kafka for BigQuery topic.
+  A Managed Service for Apache Kafka topic.
 ---

 # google_managed_kafka_topic

-An Apache Kafka for BigQuery topic.
+A Managed Service for Apache Kafka topic.
 Apache Kafka is a trademark owned by the Apache Software Foundation.

 ~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
 See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.